GSMA

-The GSM Association (GSMA) (Note: GSM is originally an abbreviation for Global System for Mobile Communications, named Groupe Spécial Mobile before that.) is a non-profit trade association that represents the interests of mobile network operators worldwide.
-More than 750 mobile operators are full GSMA members and a further 400 companies in the broader mobile ecosystem are associate members.
+The GSM Association (GSMA) (Note: GSM is originally an abbreviation for Global System for Mobile Communications, named Groupe Spécial Mobile before that.) is the advocacy and lobbying organization for the mobile communications industry, representing more than 750 mobile operators as full members and a further 400 companies in the broader mobile ecosystem as associate members.
+It is headquartered in London, England.